 Passenger Drones coming to a sky near us.

-Passenger Drones, a personal flyer, a flying car, a air taxi, personal aircraft, and transports.
+Passenger Drones, a personal flyer, a flying car, an air taxi, a particular aircraft, and transports.
 What’s next in line?

 The Scorpion 3